O For a Heart to Praise My God

 Write thy new name upon my heart, Thy new, best name of Love.

 “O FOR A HEART TO PRAISE MY GOD” (UMH 417) was published in 1780 with eight stanzas.
 It was entitled “Make me a clean Heart, O God”, drawing from Psalm 51:10.
-However, in 1849, the Methodist Episcopal hymnal dropped stanzas five, six and seven. e five remaining stanzas have been retained since then.
+However, in 1849, the Methodist Episcopal hymnal dropped stanzas five, six and seven.
+The five remaining stanzas have been retained since then.

 This hymn is grounded on God’s steadfast love and the covenant relationship that God offers to all who love Him.